SAP Licensing in Divestitures and Carve-Outs

 Cloud products deserve special mention because their contracts rarely allow sharing:

-• New tenant/new contract: If an entire subsidiary with its subscription was sold, SAP might novate that contract to the buyer.
-But if you have one SuccessFactors or Ariba tenant for the whole company, SpinCo must get a separate tenant and subscription.
+- New tenant/new contract: If an entire subsidiary with its subscription was sold, SAP might novate that contract to the buyer.
+However, if you have a single SuccessFactors or Ariba tenant for the entire company, SpinCo must obtain a separate tenant and subscription.
 Expect to export data and configurations into SpinCo’s new instance.
 SAP generally won’t let you “cut out” part of a shared tenant.

-• Example: In one case, a parent agreed with SAP that, under a written agreement, it could keep spinning off employees in the old SuccessFactors system for three months after closing.
+- Example: In one case, a parent agreed with SAP that, under a written agreement, it could continue to spin off employees from the old SuccessFactors system for three months after closing.
 By month 4, the spin-off’s SuccessFactors was live under its contract, and the parent trimmed its subscription accordingly.

 Always loop in SAP on cloud splits.
-Consider RISE with SAP or SAP HANA Enterprise Cloud (HEC) as transitional paths – SpinCo could subscribe to one of those and essentially “rent” SAP until a final setup is done.
+Consider RISE with SAP or SAP HANA Enterprise Cloud (HEC) as transitional paths – SpinCo could subscribe to one of these and essentially “rent” SAP until a final setup is complete.

 Contractual Protections and Best Practices